plone/volto/docs/source/developer-guidelines/contributing.md

 ## Create an issue

-If you know the issue is for a specific package, you can add an issue there.
+If you know the issue is for Volto, you can add an issue in [Volto issue tracker](https://github.com/plone/volto/issues).
 When in doubt, create one in the [CMFPlone issue tracker](https://github.com/plone/Products.CMFPlone/issues "CMFPlone issue tracker").

 Please specify a few things: